Udviklingsplatformen

 Read more

-Show UP is your after-work event at UP – meet fellow performing artists and other interesting people in Baldersgade's cozy courtyard
+Show UP is your regular after-work event at UP – meet fellow performing artists and other interesting people in Baldersgade's cozy courtyard or foyer.

 Read more